UNHSAILLab/Adversary-Engagement-Ontology/README.md

 ## Scope ##
-The Adversary Engagement Ontology (AEO) focuses on the subject matter pertaining to engaging with adversaries.
+The Adversary Engagement (AE) ontology focuses on the subject matter pertaining to engaging with adversaries.
 Drawing upon concepts from the Unified Cyber Ontology (UCO), MIRE ATTACK, and MITRE ENGAGE, the AEO selectively incorporates relevant ideas and categories.
 Additionally, there exist several concepts that overlap with the Cyber Threat Intelligence (CTI) ontology and other domains within cybersecurity.
 The AEO strives to encompass only those concepts that are directly related to adversary engagement and does not aim to be all-inclusive.

 ## Approach ##

-The Adversary Engagement Ontology (AEO) is defined as a specific domain ontology within the Linux Foundation Cyber Domain Ontology project and conforms to the Unified Cyber Ontology ecosystem.
+The Adversary Engagement (AE) ontology is defined as a specific domain ontology within the Linux Foundation Cyber Domain Ontology project and conforms to the Unified Cyber Ontology ecosystem.
 AEO is a systematic method for the development, representation, and management of concepts and categories in a specific an adversary engagement knowledge model.
 This involves defining concepts, creating relationships between them, and organizing them into a structured framework.
 The goal of an AEO is to provide a shared understanding of the concepts and their relationships in a adversary engagement, which can be used for communication, reasoning, and decision-making tasks.

 - - - -